ShanshanLi-cobo/cobo-waas2-java-sdk/docs/CustodialTransferDestination.md

 # CustodialTransferDestination

 The information about the transaction destination type `CustodialWallet`.
-Refer to [Transaction sources and destinations](https://www.cobo.com/developers/v2/guides/transactions/sources-and-destinations) for a detailed introduction about the supported sources and destinations for each transaction type.  **Note: This destination type is deprecated and should no longer be used.
-Please use `Address` instead.**  Switch between the tabs to display the properties for different transaction destinations.
+Refer to [Transaction sources and destinations](https://www.cobo.com/developers/v2/guides/transactions/sources-and-destinations) for a detailed introduction about the supported sources and destinations for each transaction type.
+An Custodial Wallet  can only receive asset transfers from another Custodial Wallet by using Loop.
+Switch between the tabs to display the properties for different transaction destinations.

 ## Properties